lennoxuchenna-stack/end-to-end-Northwind-data-warehouse-sql-project/README.md

 ---

 ## License
-This project is licensed under the [MIT License]
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.